 8 Reasons to drink milk

-June 1st is World Milk Day, and while we will be raising a glass to celebrate, we figured we would round up 8 reasons to drink milk and celebrate why milk is an important component of a balanced diet and an active lifestyle!
+This week is National School Milk Week and while we will be raising a glass to celebrate, we figured we would round up 8 reasons to drink milk and celebrate why milk is an important component of a balanced diet and an active lifestyle!

 “It’s well-known that milk is an excellent source of calcium, which is a key nutrient for the normal growth, development and maintenance of our bones.
 In fact, 99% of the body’s calcium is found in our bones and teeth,” says Dr. Marianne Walsh.
 “But there’s more to milk than calcium – with just one glass providing us with 8 essential nutrients, each playing important roles for our health.”